zkhatami88/JOSSSubmission/paper.md

     HPX implements a part of the C++ Extensions for Parallism [@standard2015programming].
 Here, HPX provides the so-called execution policies and a subset of the parallel algorihtms, see the first code example in the next section.

-HPX is utilized in a diverse set of applications:
-Octo-Tiger [@@daiss2019piz; @heller2019harnessing; @pfander2018accelerating],
-a astrophysic code for stellar mergers, libGeoDecomp [@Schafer:2008:LGL:1431669.1431721], a library for stencil code based computer simulations, and NLMech [@diehl2018implementation], a simulation tool for non-local models, e.g. Peridyanmics.
+HPX is utilzed in a diverse set of applications: Octo-Tiger [@@daiss2019piz; @heller2019harnessing; @pfander2018accelerating], an astrophysics code for stellar mergers; libGeoDecomp [@Schafer:2008:LGL:1431669.1431721], an auto-parallelizing library to speed up stencil code based computer simulations; and NLMech [@diehl2018implementation], a simulation tool for non-local models, e.g. Peridyanmics.

 # Example code